alexandreroman/news-factory/README.md

 Set `newsletter.ai.model` to `bedrock-llama2` in `application.properties`.

-Only uncomment `spring-ai-bedrock-ai-spring-boot-starter` in `pom.xml`, comment the other two spring-ai dependencies.
+Only uncomment `spring-ai-bedrock-ai-spring-boot-starter` in `pom.xml`, comment the other three spring-ai dependencies.

 ### Azure OpenAI
 Enable the Azure OpenAI service in the Azure portal.
 This requires to fill out a form at the moment, which usually takes at most 24 hours.